-According to Mr Pratasevich’s parents, Raman has been subjected to physical violence and/or psychological pressure in detention and forced to make false confessions on Belarusian state media.
-His access to independent and confidential legal and medical assistance has been severely restricted to the point of being ineffective.
-On 25 June 2021, the Belarusian authorities announced that Pratasevich and his partner, Sophia Sapega, who was detained together with him, had been transferred to “house arrest”.
-But this is a misnomer – Mr Pratasevich is held in an unknown location, he has no freedom of movement, his communications are restricted and supervised by live-in KGB guards, and he has no effective means of challenging his prosecution.
+According to Mr Pratasevich’s parents, Raman has been subjected to physical violence and/or psychological pressure in detention.
+In addition to this, he has been forced to make false confessions on Belarusian state media.
+His access to independent and confidential legal and medical assistance has been restricted to the point of being ineffective.
+On 25 June 2021, the Belarusian authorities announced that Pratasevich and his partner, Sophia Sapega, had been transferred to “house arrest”.
+This is, however, a misnomer.
+Mr Pratasevich is held in an unknown location where he has no freedom of movement and his communications are restricted.
+Furthermore, he is supervised by live-in KGB guards, and he has no effective means of challenging his prosecution.

-In their joint submission, the seven organisations claim that Raman Pratasevich is a victim of Aliaxander Lukashenka’s campaign of repression against critics and opponents of his regime and that Pratasevich’s arrest was a reprisal for his legitimate journalistic activities.
-The organisations argue that the ongoing detention of Pratasevich constitutes an arbitrary deprivation of liberty under categories I, II, III and V of the criteria established by the UN Working Group on Arbitrary Detention.
+In their joint submission, the organisations claim that Pratasevich is a victim of Lukashenka’s campaign of repression against critics and opponents of his regime.
+They also clam that Pratasevich’s arrest was a reprisal for his legitimate journalistic activities.
+The organisations argue that the ongoing detention of Pratasevich constitutes an arbitrary deprivation of liberty.
+This is stated in category I, II, III and V of the criteria established by the group itself.

 The organisations submitting the complaint to the UN Working Group on Arbitrary Detention include: Global Diligence, the Helsinki Foundation for Human Rights, Reporters without Borders, the World Organisation against Torture (OMCT), Article 19, the Norwegian Helsinki Committee, and International Partnership for Human Rights (IPHR).